 Lupus nephritis is kidney inflammation caused by systemic lupus erythematosus (SLE or lupus).
 SLE is an autoimmune disease—a disorder in which the body’s immune system attacks the body’s own cells and organs.
 Up to 60 percent of people with SLE are diagnosed with lupus nephritis, which can lead to significant illness and even death.1

 What are the kidneys and what do they do?

 The kidneys are two bean-shaped organs, each about the size of a fist.
-They are located near the middle of the back, just below the rib cage, one on each side of the spine.
-Every day, the two kidneys process about 200 quarts of blood to produce about 1 to 2 quarts of urine, composed of wastes and extra water.
+They are located just below the rib cage, one on each side of the spine.
+Every day, the two kidneys filter about 120 to 150 of blood to produce about 1 to 2 quarts of urine, composed of wastes and extra fluid.
 The urine flows from the kidneys to the bladder through tubes called ureters.
 The bladder stores urine until releasing it through urination.

 What are the symptoms of lupus nephritis?